Skip to Content

 Vaccine Safety

-Since the beginning of the year, more than 120 million people in the United States have been fully vaccinated against COVID-19.
+Since the beginning of 2021, more than 270 million people in the United States have been fully vaccinated against COVID-19.
 As part of the vaccine rollout, organizations like the Center for Disease Control and Prevention (CDC) have ensured the safety of recipients by providing the most thorough safety monitoring in U.S. history.

 If you’ve recently tested positive for COVID-19, are experiencing symptoms or are in isolation, you should wait until you complete your isolation and are no longer experiencing symptoms before getting vaccinated.